 If you received a postcard about this class action, you may be a member of the Settlement Class.Top

-As part of the Settlement, Tesla has agreed to create a $5,415,280 Settlement Fund.
-The Settlement Fund will be used to pay all Settlement Class Members' allocated share of the Settlement Class Recovery, attorneys’ fees and costs, and any service awards to the Class Representatives.
-Any attorneys’ fees and costs and service awards to the Class Representatives authorized by the Court will be deducted from the Settlement Fund before the balance is distributed to Settlement Class Members.
+As part of the Settlement, Tesla agreed to create a $5,415,280 Settlement Fund.
+The Settlement Fund will be used to pay all Settlement Class Members' allocated share of the Settlement Class Recovery, attorneys’ fees and costs, and service awards to the Class Representatives.
+The Court awarded Class Counsel attorneys’ fees in the amount of $961,018, costs and expenses in the amount of $14,981.95, and service awards in the amount of $4,800 per Class Representative, which will be deducted from the Settlement Fund before the balance is distributed to Settlement Class Members.
 Each Settlement Class Member’s allocated share of the balance ("Settlement Class Recovery") will be calculated by the Settlement Administrator based upon a formula reflecting: (1) Tesla’s representations regarding Enhanced Autopilot at the time the Settlement Class Member purchased or leased the vehicle, (2) the timing and content of Tesla’s releases of Enhanced Autopilot software upgrades, and (3) the total number of months up to and including September 30, 2017 during which the Settlement Class Member was in possession of the vehicle.
 Each Settlement Class Member’s estimated allocated share of the Settlement Class Recovery, based on a Settlement Class Recovery of Four Million Four Hundred Fifteen Thousand Two Hundred and Eighty Dollars ($4,415,280), is set forth in the following chart.
-The actual allocation will be adjusted in proportion to the actual Settlement Class Recovery, the final number of Settlement Class Members, and other factors.

 Under the Settlement Agreement, Settlement Class Members will be paid by check with no requirement that they submit a claim.